Call for Presentations

 - Brief bios of the presenter(s)

-Adding a Co-Presenter is optional, but if you do, their email, bio and resumes are required as well.
+Adding one (1) Co-Presenter is optional, but if you do, their email, bio and resumes are required as well.
 In addition to completing the form, full resumes/CVs of each presenter must be uploaded at the time of submission.
 Incomplete forms or those lacking resumes cannot be submitted.
 We highly encourage you to print your submitted proposals and maintain a copy of all workshops you submit.

 All conference attendees should be able to quickly read your session description and clearly understand what will be learned in your session.
 Avoid using abbreviations, acronyms, or references that attendees might not be familiar with.

 Multiple Co-Presenters?
 Full registration fee will be waived for up to two (2) presenters- the primary and a co-presenter.
 Each workshop will be limited to two (2) presenters.
 If your workshop requires more than two presenters, with ATN’s approval, additional presenters could be allowed, but will be required to register at the full rate ($399 until Nov 1, then $485).
 For consideration of additional presenters, please submit their name, title, credentials, email address, phone, and full resume/CV directly to [email protected] via email only.
 Make sure to note the names of any workshops in your email subject line.
 If accepted, you will be required to pay for your additional presenter prior to final placement in the agenda.

 Lodging and Travel: All presenters are responsible for their own travel & lodging arrangements, and expenses.
 Submit a session proposal only if you can secure funding to attend the conference and are available to present at any time during the conference – From Sunday, February 16- thru Tuesday, February 18, 2020.
 We cannot promise specific dates or times for presenting.

 Logistics for Selected Presenters

 By submitting a proposal to present at CTSS2020, you agree to the following: